The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and

 \end{enumerate} \end{theo} \begin{proof} 1) and 2): Let $0<c<c^*$.
 From Hardy's inequality we derive

 Now we use the known fact that $\Wo$ embeds continuously into $L^{\frac{2d}{d-\alpha}}$, to obtain the following Sobolev's inequality

-An application of H\"older's inequality together with Lemma \ref{closability} and the fact that $\Om$ is bounded, yield then inequality (\ref{w-sob}).\\ Towards proving Sobolev's inequality in the critical case one uses the improved Hardy--Sobolev inequality, due to Frank--Lieb--Seiringer [Theorem 2.3]: For every $1\leq p<\frac{d}{d-\alp}$ there is a constant $S_{d,\alp}(\Om)$ such that
+An application of H\"older's inequality together with Lemma \ref{closability} and the fact that $\Om$ is bounded, yield then inequality (\ref{w-sob}).\\ Towards proving Sobolev's inequality in the critical case we use the improved Hardy--Sobolev inequality, due to Frank--Lieb--Seiringer [Theorem 2.3]: For every $1\leq p<\frac{d}{d-\alp}$ there is a constant $S_{d,\alp}(\Om)$ such that

-and the rest of the proof runs as before.\\ 3): As $Q^c$ is a Dirichlet form, by the standard theory of Markovain semigroups, it is known (see \cite[p.75]{davies-book}) that Sobolev inequality implies ultracontractivity of $T_t^{w_c}$ together with the bound
+and the rest of the proof runs as before.\\ 3) and 4): As $Q_\Om^c$ is a Dirichlet form, by the standard theory of Markovian semigroups, it is known (see \cite[p.75]{davies-book}) that Sobolev inequality implies ultracontractivity of $T_{t,\Om}^{w_c}$ together with the bound